paleolimbot/pb210/README.md

 alta_lake_pb210$inventory <- pb210_inventory(
   alta_lake_pb210$cumulative_dry_mass,
   alta_lake_pb210$excess_pb210,
-  model_bottom = 0
+  model_bottom = ~pb210_fit_loglinear(
+    ..1, ..2,
+    subset = ~finite_tail(..1, ..2, n_tail = 3)
   )
+)
 ```

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="100%" />

-Here I told it to ignore the possibility that there was any excess
+Here I told it to use the last 3 finite measurements to estimate excess
-lead-210 inventory in the core before the last known measurement…in
+lead-210 inventory in the core before the last known measurement.
+This
-reality, this should be considered (you can consider it yourself by
-creating an exponential model with `pb210_fit_exponential()` and passing
-it to `model_bottom`).
+is the implicit default derived from some experimentation…it’s good to
+specify this explicitly, since it affects the extrapolated ages quite a
+bit\!

 Now that we have all the parts, we can calculate the ages\!